gustiwdr/personal-website/README.md

 ## AI Support Explanation

-This project was developed with the assistance of **IBM Granite** and **Claude Sonnet 4**, an AI model that streamlined various aspects of the development workflow.
-Here’s how it was used:
+This project was developed with the assistance of AI models, including **IBM Granite** and **Claude Sonnet 4**, which streamlined various aspects of the development workflow.
+Here’s how they were used:

-* **Code Generation & Refactoring:** IBM Granite was instrumental in generating boilerplate code for Next.js components and Tailwind CSS classes.
-It helped in quickly scaffolding the structure for each section (Hero, About, Projects).
-It also assisted in refactoring JavaScript functions for better performance and readability.
+* **Code Generation & Refactoring:** AI assistants were instrumental in generating boilerplate code for Next.js components and Tailwind CSS classes.
+They helped quickly scaffold the structure for each section (Hero, About, Projects) and assisted in refactoring JavaScript functions for better performance and readability.

-* **Problem Solving & Debugging:** When encountering challenges, such as implementing specific Tailwind CSS configurations or Next.js features, I used IBM Granite and Claude Sonnet 4 as a troubleshooting partner.
-By describing the problem, the AI could suggest potential solutions, provide relevant code snippets, and explain complex concepts.
+* **Problem Solving & Debugging:** When encountering challenges with specific Tailwind CSS configurations or Next.js features, both **IBM Granite** and **Claude Sonnet 4** served as troubleshooting partners.
+By describing the problem, the models could suggest potential solutions, provide relevant code snippets, and explain complex concepts.

-* **Content & Copywriting:** The textual content for the "About Me" and project description sections was drafted and refined with help from IBM Granite.
+* **Content & Copywriting:** AI also assisted in drafting and refining the textual content for the "About Me" and project description sections.
 It provided ideas for professional and engaging copy, which I then personalized to reflect my own voice.

-* **Documentation:** This `README.md` file itself was structured and partially written with assistance from IBM Granite to ensure it is clear, comprehensive, and accurately reflects the project's structure and technology stack.
+* **Documentation:** Finally, this `README.md` file was structured and partially written with AI assistance to ensure it is clear, comprehensive, and accurately reflects the project's structure and technology stack.